-Patients with complex and chronic diseases, like psoriasis and psoriatic arthritis (together with the related systemic inflammation called psoriatic disease), often need high-cost specialty medications to manage their conditions and maintain their overall health and well-being.
-If psoriatic disease is left under-managed or untreated, it can lead to life-long physical and emotional impacts on those diagnosed, as well as significant economic burdens.
+Patients with complex and chronic diseases such as psoriatic disease often need high-cost specialty medications to manage their conditions and maintain their overall health.
+Left under-managed or untreated, psoriatic disease can lead to life-long physical and emotional impacts on individuals, as well as significant economic burdens.

-- Understand psoriasis and differentiate it from other inflammatory skin conditions
+- PsO as a systemic disease and differentiation from other inflammatory skin conditions

-- Understand psoriatic arthritis, including the early signs of joint involvement in psoriasis
+- PsA, including the early signs of joint involvement in PsO

-- Conceptualize the role of insurers supporting improved health outcomes for individuals living with psoriatic disease
+- The role of insurers in supporting improved health outcomes

-- Comprehend the burden of psoriatic disease beyond the skin, including associated comorbid conditions and psychosocial effects
+- The burden of psoriatic disease beyond the skin, including associated comorbid conditions and psychosocial effects